nagilafm/stunning-spork/README.md

 # stunning-spork
-Tests that always fail - or passes!
+Tests that always fail - or pashjoihlhjkes!